 Your Highrise dropbox address allows you to send email conversations into Highrise.

 A dropbox address is a special email address that allows your Highrise account to receive information.
-You can Blind-Carbon-Copy (BBC) or forward emails directly to your dropbox address.
+You can Blind-Carbon-Copy (BCC) or forward emails directly to your dropbox address.

 Each user in your account has their own unique dropbox addresses.
 Only email addresses that you approve can be used with your dropbox addresses.